Badge photo

 sel_train = train[train.user_id.isin(sel_user_ids)]

-We'll now need to pick new training and testing sets from sel_train.
-We'll call these sets t1 and t2.
+We'll now need to create new training and testing sets based on sel_train.
+We'll call these new datasets t1 and t2.

 t1 = sel_train[((sel_train.year == 2013) | ((sel_train.year == 2014) & (sel_train.month < 8)))]